 A session is of short duration (2-3 minutes), and the cold is ‘dry’, so it is very tolerable.
 Towards the end of the session, you may get a ‘pins and needles’ sensation, which disappears immediately after you step out of the chamber.

 During each session the body releases endorphins, which are hormones that make you feel good and energetic.
 The mood-enhancing effects from each session can last for days.
-These endorphins are also what reduce pain and inflammation.
+These endorphins are also what reduce pain and inflammation, which is why people recommend cryotherapy for sports injuries.
 The extreme contraction of the vessels in the skin can help to clear toxins from the body which also reduce inflammation and also stimulate collagen to be produced which rejuvenates and tighten the skin.
 The Cryosauna may not work for everyone’s inflammation and so it is important that you have alternative treatments in mind in case it happens to you.
 Looking at trying a different method such as taking CBD oil may be your next step.
 If this is something that you’re interested in but you are unsure on which one to buy, it may be in your best interest to have a look at these CBD oil reviews to help make the decision easier.

 Depending on the condition of treatment, you should initially take 5 – 10 treatments in close succession (separated by 1-2 days — e.g. 3x/week) to maximize your results.
 After that you can take fewer treatment spaced further apart to maintain and improve on your results (e.g. once every week or two weeks).

 The immediate cold impact of the cryosession will raise the internal body temperature for a short period of time.
 The stimulation of the immune system can help decrease the severity and frequency of future colds.